 The black-and-white version of EVR, which records program material on film that is cartridged and played back through an attachment to regular TV sets, was first demonstrated last December (BROADCASTING, Dec.
 16, 1968).
-For color programing, the color signals are encoded electronically on the film-which is black-and-whitealongside images imprinted photographmodel expected to be in production during the last half of 1971.
+For color programing, the color signals are encoded electronically on the film-which is black-and-white-alongside images imprinted photographically.